bueltge/debug-objects/readme.txt

 * Small changes on the hints on the settings to the information about ChromeLogger

 = 2.1.12 (02/01/2013) =
-* Add to see data from `$_POST`; `$_GET` and debig backtrace before rewrite; usefull for forms in backend, see [Support Forum Discussion](http://wordpress.org/support/topic/feature-suggestion-to-debug-pre-redirect)
+* Add to see data from `$_POST`; `$_GET` and debig backtrace before rewrite; usefull for forms in backend, see [Support Forum Discussion](https://wordpress.org/support/topic/feature-suggestion-to-debug-pre-redirect)
 * Change init of ChromePHP to load very early
 * Small changes on code
 * Remove Super Var Dump, ChromePHP is more useful

 = 2.1.11 (01/08/2013) =
 * Add possibility to run WP in default mode; Add the url-param 'default', like '?debug&default' for run WordPress in a safe mode.
-Plugins are not loaed and set the default theme as active theme, is it available.
+Plugins are not loaded and set the default theme as an active theme, is it available.
 * Add logging in chrome Webinspector via [ChromePHP](http://www.chromephp.com/)
 * Add [PHPError](http://phperror.net/), alternative PHP Error reporting

 = 2.1.10 (11/19/2012) =
-* Mninor Fixes, PHP Warnings and Notice
+* Minor Fixes, PHP Warnings and Notice
 * Add "Super Var Dump" project

 = 2.1.9 =